sylv3on/sylv3on.github.io/content/posts/infosec-communities/index.md

 <br/>
 For now, that concludes my list of some nice online communities you can join.
 Of course, there are more out there but these are the ones that I have used the most and was recommended.
 I am open to suggestions and will be updating this blog post with the new online communities I find.
 As always, thank you for checking out the blog post and reading it (even if you read half of it)

-I hope you enjoyed my post and if you have any suggestions on what I should write next feel free to let me know on my Twitter:sparkling_heart:
+I hope you enjoyed my post and if you have any suggestions on what I should write next feel free to let me know on my Twitter ^.^